 7. Install a Security Bar

 For a longer-term solution, a secure way to lock a door without installing a lock is to fit a security bar over the inside of the door.
-These only work for doors that open inwards, not outwards.
+Security bars only work on doors that open inwards, not outwards.

 A custom-built security bar is made from thick metal or steel.
 Fit brackets on either side of the door and position the bar in place.
 Make sure long, thick screws are used to secure the brackets.

-Security bars prevent a locked door or an unlocked door from being kicked in.
-They also prevent an intruder from picking a lock and entering the room.
+Security bars prevent doors from being kicked in.
+They also prevent intruders from picking the lock and entering the room.
 It’s possible to make a DIY security bar for an unlocked door using wood.

-Simply nail or screw a strong wooden block on either side of the door.
+Simply nail or screw a strong wooden block to either side of the door.
 To remove these DIY security bars, the nails or screws need to be taken out.

 For this reason, DIY security bars are best fitted to doors not in use in buildings with another entrance, like a side door in a barn, garage, shed, or outhouse.